 All-in-One Omni Station

-One of the biggest (pun intended) new features of the Deebox X1 Omni is the All-in-One OMNI Station.
-It performs a few functions.
+One of the biggest new features of the Deebox X1 Omni is the All-in-One OMNI Station, which performs a few functions.

 First, it automatically empties the robot when it returns from a cleaning run.
 Second, it both cleans the mop pads and refills the robot’s water tank.
 Finally, it tops off the robot’s battery.

 Generally, we really like these auto-empty bins and are glad they’re becoming a standard with premium robot vacuums like this one.
-This one is unique in that Ecovacs was the first with one that not only empties the vacuum and charges it, but also cleans and dries the mopping pads as well as refills the robot’s mopping tank.
+This one is unique in that Ecovacs was the first to introduce a model that not only empties the vacuum and charges it, but also cleans and dries the mopping pads, as well as refills the robot’s mopping tank.

 Washing the mop pads and refilling the water tank